 Meanings of Slow

 Slow means not fast or quick in movement, time, or action.
 It refers to reduced speed or delayed progress in physical, mental, or emotional aspects.
-It can be used literally for example, in traffic or speech—or figuratively, such as a slow reaction or learning pace.
+It can be used literally for example, in traffic or speech—or figuratively, such as a slow reaction, a slow improvement plan, or a learning pace that takes more time.

 Definition